tehreemt/ciscolive2022/readme.md

 <img src="images/Endpoint_Alexa.PNG">

-Similarly, in AWS Lambda function, under "Configuration", add your Skills ID and link the function to your skill as shown below.
+In AWS Lambda function, under "Configuration", add your Skills ID and link the function to your skill as shown below.

 <img src="images/Lambda_Config.PNG">